 For example, when we are editing or creating a bookmark, and we navigate to a new category, we are left in this awkward state of an incomplete edit.

-00:41 Even though we do not have the convenience of an observable to admit state changes to us, we can still sped up our own event bus to let us know when we need to hit reset.
+We need to be notified when a new category is selected at the bookmark level so that we can reset the current bookmark.
+Even though we do not have the convenience of an observable to emit state changes to us, we can still spin up an event bus to let us know when we need to hit reset.

 how would you implement the navigation like in the original bookmark app here with uiRouter?

 This particular implementation of an event bus would not be necessary with eggly’s implementation of uiRouter.